Authress/wordpress-sso-login/wordpress/readme.txt

 == Screenshots ==

+1. Authress managed login page.
-1. Enable your users to login with their email for any domain.
+2. Enable your users to login with their email for any domain.
+3. Support security keys for Passkeys and MFA.

 == How to customize this plugin ==